python/cpython/Doc/using/windows.rst

 * If you cannot use the previous suggestions (for example, you are a distribution that allows people to run :file:`python.exe` directly), ensure that the landmark file (:file:`Lib\\os.py`) exists in your install directory.
-  (Note that it will not be detected inside a ZIP file.)
+  (Note that it will not be detected inside a ZIP file, but a correctly named ZIP file will be detected instead.)

 These will ensure that the files in a system-wide installation will not take precedence over the copy of the standard library bundled with your application.